The full FCC agrees with the Wireless Bureau that FiberTower’s failure to construct resulted from its own business decisions.

 The usual duration for microwave licenses of all kinds is ten years.
 When an area-wide licensee applies for renewal after that period, it must show it is providing “substantial service.”
 The FCC rules define this, unhelpfully, as “a service which is sound, favorable, and substantially above a level of mediocre service which just might minimally warrant renewal during its past license term.”
 (Confusingly, this says the level of service required for renewal is substantially above the level of service required for renewal.)

-Thanks to a “safe harbor” policy, a licensee is deemed to be providing “substantial service” if it demonstrates that it has constructed four links per million population in its service.
+Thanks to a “safe harbor” policy, a licensee is deemed to be providing “substantial service” if it demonstrates that it has constructed four links per million population in its service area.

 The vast majority of licenses in these bands have been unable, via the safe harbor or otherwise, to make their “substantial service” showings by their expiration dates.
 Most have requested extensions of time.
 The FCC has routinely granted such extensions, typically for up to four years; it has then cancelled the licenses of systems that remain unbuilt at the end of the extended period.